LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

         this.meterRegistry = meterRegistry;
     }

+    /**
+     * Makes a request via makeRequest.
+A counter is initialized everytime a request is made.
+     */
     public fetch() {
         makeRequest();
         meterRegistry.counter("number_of_request").increment();
     }

+    protected abstract void makeRequest();
 }
 ```
 The code snippet above creates a counter and increments it.
 This operation is simple and relatively benign, but a lot is going on under the hood.